 So, you've got two big ways there that they're catching people.
-The other way they're getting people is just good old-fashion investigation.
+The other way they're getting people is just a good old-fashion investigation.
 They'll go out and videotape people.
 They'll take photographs of people.
 Sometimes they'll catch people in the act.
-They can catch three people in one felt swoop.
+They can catch three people in one fell swoop.

-They have the two people talking about it and they got the one person that moves the drugs.
-Maybe there's a couple of people that move the drugs.
+They have two people talking about it, and they got the one person that moves the drugs.
+Maybe there are a couple of people that move the drugs.
 They might even be able to get a fourth person — the person that actually accepts the drugs.

 So, they've gotten very sophisticated, and you're really playing Russian roulette when it comes to these federal drug conspiracies because so much is at stake and because the United States has a big interest in keeping drugs from coming into their country.
 They have special task forces at the investigative level and special task forces at the prosecution level who are targeting the people who are involved in these big drug conspiracies.

 Best Federal Criminal Lawyer In California

 After we review your case, I'll give you an idea of what you're up against and some of the options you might have in your federal drug case.
 Some factors that determine what type of sentence people face are the number of drugs involved and your role in the movement of the drugs.
 Sometimes people are just mules and move drugs from point A to point B.

 Those individuals will not be treated as harshly as somebody who supplies the medications or makes the principal money on the drugs.
 Other times, weapons are involved, which can trigger a 5-year enhancement for having a gun to facilitate a drug transaction.